Bolus Estimator v3.1

 Code generated by AI and verified by human review.
 Users should verify all math independently.

-The Warsaw Method (Fat & Protein): Carbs aren't the only thing that impacts blood sugar.
-This calculator scans your Fat and Protein intake and converts them into Fat-Protein Units (FPU).
-It estimates the theoretical extra insulin those macros might require and suggests extending that dose over time (3 to 8 hours) to match digestion, helping address delayed spikes.
-[Learn more about the Warsaw Method].
+The Warsaw Method (Fat & Protein Modeling): Carbohydrates are not the only macronutrients that impact blood glucose.
+This simulator evaluates your inputted Fat and Protein values and converts them into theoretical Fat-Protein Units (FPU).
+It then illustrates the hypothetical extra insulin those macros might require in a clinical setting, demonstrating how a dose might be extended over time (3 to 8 hours) to match the delayed digestion of fats and proteins.

 1. The Warsaw Method (Fat/Protein)

-• Note: This assumes 1 FPU requires the same insulin as 10g of carbs.
+(Note: The algorithm assumes 1 FPU requires the same baseline as 10g of carbohydrates).